MachadoLhes/restQL-clojure/README.md

 ```
 ## Building From Source Code

-As prerequisites to build RestQL from source we have:
+As prerequisites to build restQL from source we have:

 + Java 8
 + Maven 3